gsuberland/open-network-ms/README.md

 - External GPIO, SPI, and/or I2C.
 - NC/NO alarm signals.

+This version will be a fairly rough initial design, with less attention paid to part placement.

+#### Design decisions

+- [ ] What switching regs should be used?
+- [ ] Can we bypass the onboard linear reg on the ESP32 dev board and drive 3V3 directly?
+- [ ] Which IO buffer should be used on the UPS side?
+Consider propagation delay if IO rate is high.
+- [ ] Which IO buffer should be used on the

 ### Sushi

+Sushi is the second prototype iteration.
+It will add wired Ethernet support and an SD card.
+Sushi will continue to use an ESP32 dev board.

+The most likely candidate PHY is the WIZnet W5500, since there are existing libraries that should just work out of the box.
+The main attraction is that the W5xxx series chips have excellent library support and are interfaced via SPI, meaning that only one dedicated GPIO is consumed by it.

+The ESP32 has an inbuilt 10/100 Ethernet MAC interface that can talk to a PHY over an RMII interface.
+This has some benefits: the RMII interface uses DMA, so it's much faster and uses less CPU time for transfers, and the MAC supports VLAN tagging features, which the W5500 doesn't.
+The major downside is that RMII requires a dedicated 9 pin interface, which eats up half of the GPIOs on even the bigger ESP32 modules.

+Unless someone can come up with an incredibly compelling reason to use RMII, the plan is a W5500 or similar SPI-based chip.

+There's no point talking about gigabit, since the ESP32 MAC doesn't support it even with a full 17-pin MII interface.

+An SD card slot will likely be added, for storing configuration data and logs.

+### Peppercorn

-Sushi will be the first fully integrated design.
+Peppercorn will be the first fully integrated design.
 The MCU will be bought on board, so there is no longer any dependence on the external dev board.
 This will be the first device that's more of an actual tool than a development platform.

 Depending on how many issues there are with WiFi and BT reception on modules that use an integrated antenna, the regular ESP32 module may be replaced with one of the IPEX options, to allow for an external antenna.